scalawithcats/scala-with-cats/src/pages/intro/index.typ

-#import "../stdlib.typ": info, warning, solution, narrative-cite
+#import "../stdlib.typ": chapter, narrative-cite
-#heading(level: 1, "Functional Programming Strategies")
+#chapter[Functional Programming Strategies] <sec:fps>

 This is a book on strategies for creating code in a functional programming (FP) style, seen through a Scala lens.